Mumuskeh/Uncle-Yar-s-Workshop-for-pull-requests-/03 Mods - Weapons - New, packs/Boomsticks and Sharpsticks/readme.txt

 Integration into the vanilla dynamic item spawn, reward, and stash systems.

+Integration into:
-Integration into Grok's Stash Overhaul.
+Grok's Stash Overhaul
+Weapon Parts Overhaul (same file as in WPO itself, but updated/touched up a lil bit, for example for correct inheritance of AUG and L85 quirks)

 ----------------------------------------------------------
 -Patches: